lagiordano/craft-corner/README.md

 # Craft Corner

-A Ruby on Rails application that provides the backend for an application, Craft Corner, where users share, save, and organise their favourite online craft tutorials/projects.
+A Ruby on Rails application that provides the backend for an application, Craft Corner, where users can share, save, and organise their favourite craft projects.
+You can find the code for Craft Corner's frontend [here](https://github.com/lagiordano/craft-corner-frontend), built with React.

 ## Installation